The truth comes down on me hard.

 The torrent is that controlling.

-Perhaps only now, am I beginning to truly understand that this torrent cannot be tolerated.
+Perhaps only now, am I beginning to truly understand this torrent cannot be tolerated.

 You can’t make deals with it.